Louce/portfolio-1/src/TUTORIAL.md

 }
 ```

 Let's walk through this file.
 At the top, we're importing the 'Inter' font from `next/font/google`.
 This is an amazing feature of Next.js that optimizes web fonts for us automatically.
-I'm configuring it with a CSS variable, `--font-inter`, so we can use it easily in our Tailwind config.

-Then we have the `metadata` object.
-This is critical for SEO.
-It controls our site's `<title>` tag, the meta description, keywords, and the Open Graph tags for beautiful social media previews.
+Then we have the `metadata` object, which is critical for SEO.

 Inside the `<body>` tag, this is where we set up our global providers.
 We wrap everything with the `<ThemeProvider>` from a package called `next-themes`.
 We'll need to install that: `npm install next-themes`.
 This provider will manage switching between light and dark mode for us.
 Inside that, we wrap everything in a `<TooltipProvider>` from Shadcn, which enables all the tooltips across our app.
 I've also added our `<Toaster>` for notifications, and placeholders for our `<Navbar>`, `<ThemeSwitcher>`, and `<CookieConsentBanner>` which we will build or already exist as components.